dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/helper-classes/anker.md

 # Anchor

-By importing the core styles, the anchor tag get assigned styles by default.
+By importing the core styles, the anchor tag gets assigned styles by default.
 However, there are also some classes which can be applied manually to handle the visual states.

 ## Default Styles